Individual Representation in Approval-Based Committee Voting: Individual Representation

-IR not only implies semi-strong JR, but also EJR.
-More precisely, every IR committee also provides EJR.
-To build intuition on how our notion differs from established ones, and on how it leads to the election of committees that are ``fair'' from an individual voter perspective, consider the following examples, illustrated in \Cref{fig:IF-consistency_counterexamples}.
+We have already observed that IR is a strengthening of semi-strong JR. Furthermore, it is easy to see that every IR committee also provides EJR (and thus PJR and JR).
+On the other hand, there exist profiles where semi-strong JR committees exist that do not provide PJR.
+To build intuition on how IR differs from the other notions, and on how it leads to the election of committees that might be considered ``fair'' from an individual voter perspective, consider the following two examples, illustrated in \Cref{fig:IF-consistency_counterexamples}.